SS-IL: Separated Softmax for Incremental Learning: Introduction

 \section{Introduction}

-Incremental or continual learning, in which the agent continues to learn with incremental arrival of new training data, is one of the grand challenges in artificial intelligence and machine learning.
-Such setting, which does not assume the full availability of old training data, is recently gaining more attention particularly from the real-world application perspective.
-The reason is because storing all the training data, which can easily become large-scale, in one batch often becomes unrealistic for memory- and computation-constrained applications, such as mobile phones or robots, hence the continuous yet effective update of the learning agent without accessing the full data received so far is indispensable.
+Incremental or continual learning, in which the agent continues to learn incremental arrival of new training data, is one of the grand challenges in artificial intelligence and machine learning.
+Such setting, which does not assume the full availability of old training data, is recently gaining more attention particularly from the perspective of real-world applications.
+The reason is storing all the training data, which can easily become large-scale, in one batch often becomes unrealistic for memory- and computation-constrained applications, such as mobile phones or robots.
+Therefore, the continuous yet effective update of the learning agent without accessing the full data received so far is indispensable.

 A viable candidate for such agent is the end-to-end learning based deep neural network (DNN) models.
-Following the recent success of DNN in many different applications \cite{HinLecBen15,(AutonomousDriving)Al-Qizwini,(Medical)Caruana}, the DNN-based incremental learning methods have been also actively pursued in recent years.
-Although they achieved some promising results, they also possess a critical limitation: the \emph{catastrophic forgetting}, which refers to the problem that the generalization performance on the old data severely degrades after a naive fine-tuning of the model with the new data.
+Following the recent success in many different applications \cite{HinLecBen15,(AutonomousDriving)Al-Qizwini,(Medical)Caruana}, the DNN-based incremental learning methods have been also actively pursued in recent years.
+Despite some promising results, they also possess a critical limitation: the \emph{catastrophic forgetting}, which refers to the problem that the generalization performance on the old data severely degrades after a naive fine-tuning of the model with the new data.

-In this paper, we focus on the DNN-based \emph{class} incremental learning (CIL) problem, which we refer to learning a classifier to classify \emph{new} object classes from every incremental training data and testing the classifier on all the classes learned so far.
-Among several different proposed approaches, the exemplar-memory based approaches \cite{(icarl)rebuffi17,(End2EndIL)Castro2018,(LargeScaleIL)Wu2019,(WA)Zhao2020,(IL2M)Belouadah,(scail)belouadah2020}, which allows to store small amount of training data from old classes in a separate memory, has attained promising results.
-It has been shown that using the small exemplar memory plays an important role in mitigating the catastrophic forgetting, and allowing such small size of memory while learning is also tolerable in practical scenarios as well.
+In this paper, we focus on the DNN-based \emph{class} incremental learning (CIL), which we refer to learning a classifier to classify \emph{new} object classes from every incremental training data and testing the classifier on all the classes learned so far.
+Among several different proposed approaches, the exemplar-memory based ones \cite{(icarl)rebuffi17,(End2EndIL)Castro2018,(LargeScaleIL)Wu2019,(WA)Zhao2020,(IL2M)Belouadah,(scail)belouadah2020}, which allow to store small amount of training data from old classes in a separate memory, have been shown to be effective in mitigating the catastrophic forgetting.